CrystalTechSAS/jcrystal_documentation/README.md

 - Access your web services with zero effort
 - Access your Object-Relationship Model with zero effort

-Our MVP allows you to write your backend in Java and deploy it over Google App Engine using Google Datastore database (legacy).
+Our beta allows you to write your backend in Java and deploy it over Google App Engine using Google Datastore database (legacy).

 jCrystal have support for the following platforms:
 - iOS 12^ (Using Swift 5)